regymm/SiliTune/README.md

 #### **Installation**

-First, check `install.sh` to see whether there are something wrong, or some files you don't want to override, or a hidden evil `rm -rf`.
+First, check `install.sh` to see whether there are something wrong, or some files you don't want to override.

 Then run `install.sh` as root to install.